+tion Without Cause gnation With Good

-Benefits and Payments or Resign on Without Cause action With Good ceason (1)
+Benefits and Payments Reason (1)

-Cash severance payment (2) \$ 4,000,000
+Cash severance payment (2) \$ 4,025,000

 Health coverage benefits (3) 45,532

-Total \$ 4,045,532
+Total \$ 4,070,532

-(1) The amounts set forth in this column are payable upon termination without cause or resignation with good reason.
-In the event of the executive's death or disability, he would be entitled to receive his accrued benefits through the date of termination, plus a pro-rata amount of the annual bonus he would have been eligible to receive had he remained employed by us for the remainder of the year.

-(2) This amount includes salary continuation in the aggregate amount of \$3 million paid over 24 months and a lump sum payment of \$1,000,000, which corresponds to Mr. Alberini's target MIP bonus amount for fiscal 2012.

-(3) This amount includes all health benefits Mr. Alberini would have been entitled to following termination of employment.
+- (1) The amounts set forth in this column are payable upon termination without cause or resignation with good reason.
+In the event of the executive's death or disability, he would be entitled to receive his accrued benefits through the date of termination, plus a pro-rata amount of the annual bonus he would have been eligible to receive had he remained employed by us for the remainder of the year. - (2) This amount includes salary continuation in the aggregate amount of \$3 million paid over 24 months and a lump sum payment of \$1,025,000, which corresponds to Mr. Alberini's target MIP bonus amount for fiscal 2012. - (3) This amount includes all health benefits Mr. Alberini would have been entitled to following termination of employment.